unitaryfund/mitiq/docs/source/guide/lre-1-intro.md

 ## Apply LRE directly

-With the circuit, and executor defined, we just need to choose the polynomial extrapolation degree as well as the fold multiplier.
+With the circuit and executor defined, we just need to choose the polynomial extrapolation degree as well as the fold multiplier.

 ```{code-cell} ipython3
 from mitiq.lre import execute_with_lre